Can You Pray in Hagia Sophia? (2026)

 Can you pray in Hagia Sophia?
 I most certainly did.

-Standing shoulder to shoulder, facing the mihrab (the niche in the wall that points towards Mecca), listening to the Imam (Muslims can pray without him, he just knows the Quran pretty well and leads the prayers).
+Standing shoulder to shoulder, facing the mihrab (the niche in the wall that points towards Mecca), listening to the Imam (Muslims can pray without him; he just knows the Quran pretty well and leads the prayers).

-Everyone says Amin and so do I. Everyone kneels and so do I. We bow, my neighbors mumble prayers, and we stand up again.
+Everyone says Amin, and so do I. Everyone kneels, and so do I. We bow, my neighbors mumble prayers, and we stand up again.
 Repeat that 3 times.
 Did I just pray?

-There’s nobody between man and God in Islam.
-Everyone can pray and you aren’t judged on your piety by others.
-However, one must pray in Arabic, so no matter how earnest you are in your submission to Allah, you won’t be performing the Quranic Salah.
+However, one must pray in Arabic, so no matter how earnest you are in your submission to Allah, you won’t be performing the Quranic Salah if it’s in your native tongue.